LogicsSoldier/Runelite-Stream-Commands/README.md

  - [Quick Wiki Page](#wiki-link-command)

 #### Explanation
 > These commands use google scripts and the native bots built for the streaming platforms you love.
-This keeps your IP and information hidden and allows the scripts to be platform independant.
+This keeps your IP and information hidden and allows the scripts to be platform independent.

 ## Sus Command